 carrying the names of renowned grand masters who contributed unique interpretations of the tai chi tradition.
 Each style has different attributes that are valuable in their own way, yet each adheres to the fundamental principles that underlie all tai chi.
 With thousands of forms and variations to play with tai chi conveys a vast wealth of knowledge about functional fitness, mindfulness and wellness.
 If you enjoy the gentle, focused beauty of tai chi you will never finish learning and benefiting from your practice.

 Qigong is the art of nurturing and harmonizing body, mind and spirit, through the practice of movement and stillness.
 “Qi” can be translated as “vital energy” or breath, and “gong” means to practice or work.
 There are many different Qigong exercises—in fact, Taiji form is one kind of Qigong.
-The unifying principle of all Qigong exercises is the focus on nurturing/refreshing/replenishing—the polar opposite of the “no pain, no gain” exercise mentality.
-When practiced correctly, Qigong can lead to a heightened sense of calmness, awareness, peacefulness, and vitality.
+The unifying principle of all Qigong exercises is the focus on nurturing/refreshing/replenishing .
+When practiced correctly, Qigong can lead to a heightened sense of calmness, awareness, vitality and joy.

 Tai Chi for Health programs, are created by Dr. Paul Lam, to empower people to improve their health and wellbeing.
 A family physician and internationally acclaimed tai chi master, Dr. Lam is the founder and director of the Tai Chi for Health Institute, based in Sydney, Australia.
 Combining modern medical and traditional tai chi expertise, the institute has developed numerous programs now embraced by more than five million people worldwide.
 These tai chi programs are designed to assure a safe and accessible introduction for people of all ages and abilities.
 Student-friendly teaching methods are used to make the class atmosphere enjoyable and inclusive.